-Included in the consolidated statements of operations are \$125,933 and \$10,822, excluding intercompany sales, of net sales and pre-tax income for the year ended January 2, 2023, respectively.
+Included in the consolidated statements of operations are net sales of \$223,287 and \$125,933, excluding intercompany sales, for the years ended January 1, 2024 and January 2, 2023, respectively.
+Included in the consolidated statements of operations are pre-tax income of \$24,965 and \$10,822, excluding amortization of intangibles, for the years ended January 1, 2024 and January 2, 2023, respectively.

-Preliminary Pro forma Financial Information (Unaudited)
+Pro forma Financial Information (Unaudited)

-The unaudited preliminary pro forma financial information below gives effect to this acquisition as if it had occurred at the beginning of fiscal 2021, or December 29, 2020.
-The preliminary pro forma financial information presented includes the effects of adjustments related to the amortization of acquired identifiable intangible assets and decrease in inventory markup, depreciation of acquired fixed assets, and other non-recurring transactions costs directly associated with the acquisition such as legal, accounting and banking fees.
+The unaudited pro forma financial information below gives effect to this acquisition as if it had occurred at the beginning of fiscal 2022, or January 4, 2022.
+The pro forma financial information presented includes the effects of adjustments related to the amortization of acquired identifiable intangible assets, decrease in inventory markup, depreciation of acquired fixed assets, and other non-recurring transactions costs directly associated with the acquisition such as legal, accounting and banking fees.

-The preliminary pro forma financial information as presented below is for informational purposes only and is not necessarily indicative of the actual results that would have been achieved had the acquisition occurred at the beginning of the earliest period presented, or the results that may be achieved in future periods.
+The pro forma financial information as presented below is for informational purposes only and is not necessarily indicative of the actual results that would have been achieved had the acquisition occurred at the beginning of the earliest period presented, or the results that may be achieved in future periods.

 For the Year Ended

-January 2, 2023 January 3, 2022
+Ja January 1, 2024 January 2, 2023

-(In thousands, except per share amounts
+(In thousands, except per share amounts)

-Net sales \$ 2,602,114 \$ 2,506,025
+Net sales \$ 2,232,567 \$ 2,602,114

-Net income 103,498 57,827
+Net (loss) income (13,091) 94,952

-Basic earnings per share \$ 1.01 \$ 0.54
+Basic (loss) earnings per share \$ (0.13) \$ 0.93

-Diluted earnings per share \$ 1.00 \$ 0.53
+Diluted (loss) earnings per share \$ (0.13) \$ 0.91